HuntsmanCancerInstitute/GQuery/README.md

 -d A data directory containing bgzipped and tabix indexed data files.
 Known file
      types include xxx.vcf.gz, xxx.bed.gz, xxx.bedGraph.gz, and xxx.maf.txt.gz.
 Others
      will be parsed using info from the xxx.gz.tbi index.
 See https://github.com/samtools/htslib .
-For bed files don't use the -p option, use '-0 -s 1 -b 2 -e 3'.
+For bed files DO NOT use the -p option, use '-0 -s 1 -b 2 -e 3'.
 For vcf files, vt normalize and decompose_blocksub, see http://genome.sph.umich.edu/wiki/Vt.
 Files may be hard linked but not soft.
 -t Full path directory containing the compiled bgzip and tabix executables.
 See